 Geology & Paleontology

-From the bottom of the Grand Canyon to the high peaks in the San Francisco Volcanic Field, geologists at MNA have access to a rock record spanning nearly two billion years.
+From the bottom of the Grand Canyon to the high peaks in the San Francisco Volcanic Field, geologists at the Museum of Northern Arizona have access to a rock record spanning nearly two billion years.
 The layers of rock show how the Earth keeps changing.
 The land lifts or subsides with the shifting of the Continental Plates.
-Seas periodically cover the area, providing a home for life, then recede leaving new layers of sediment.
+Seas periodically cover the area, providing a home for life, then recede, leaving new layers of sediment.
 Volcanoes spew new layers of lava across the land, to be carved by rivers into dramatic canyons.
 Erosion peels back the top layers to expose earlier eras, creating the iconic landscapes of the Southwest.

-Many of the exposed rocks are older than the Plateau itself.
-Only in the last five million years did these rocks rise to present elevations, allowing erosion to expose layers of geological history.
+Many of the exposed rocks are older than the Colorado Plateau itself.
+Only in the last five million years did these rocks rise to present elevations, allowing erosion to reveal layers of geological history.

-In this geographic treasure trove, MNA paleontologists have unearthed abundant fossils that provide a rich and varied history of life in the western region of North America.
-From sea-dwelling invertebrates of the Cambrian to giant dinosaurs of the Mesozoic to mammoths and ground sloths of the Ice Age, this extensive fossil collection has been the heart of MNA research on the evolution of the Earth and the evolution of life on Earth in local, regional, and global context.
+In this geographic treasure trove, MNA paleontologists have unearthed abundant fossils that provide a rich and varied life history in North America’s western region.
+From sea-dwelling invertebrates of the Cambrian to giant dinosaurs of the Mesozoic to mammoths and ground sloths of the Ice Age, this extensive fossil collection has been the heart of MNA research on the evolution of the Earth and the evolution of life on Earth in local, regional, and global contexts.

 Projects